 The Central Veterinary Laboratory in Algete (Madrid) of the Ministry of Agriculture, Fish and Food is the National Reference Laboratory for all serotypes of Salmonella in animals.

 Laboratories analysing official samples as part of the programme must be established, recognised or designated by the competent bodies in the Autonomous Communities.
 These official laboratories must operate and have access to accredited tests for Salmonella in all matrices monitored under the PNCS with which they work, and be accredited in accordance with Standard EN/ISO 17025 on general requirements for the competence of testing and calibration laboratories, or must apply quality assurance systems in accordance with that standard.
-They must also participate in the ring tests organised or co-ordinated by the National Reference Laboratory.
+They must also participate in the ring tests organised or coordinated by the National Reference Laboratory.
 The laboratories participating in the programme for the purposes of carrying out own checks must be recognised by the competent authorities of the Autonomous Communities in which they are established and must operate and have access to accredited tests for Salmonella in all matrices monitored under the PNCS with which they work, and be accredited in accordance with Standard EN/ISO 17025 on general requirements for the competence of testing and calibration laboratories, or apply quality assurance systems in accordance with that standard.
-Laboratories must also regularly participate in collaborative testing organised or co-ordinated by the National Reference Laboratory The list of participating laboratories must be published, for information purposes, at least on the MAPA website.
+Laboratories must also regularly participate in collaborative testing organised or co-ordinated by the National Reference Laboratory.

+The list of participating laboratories must be published, for information purposes, at least on the MAPA website.
 The competent authorities of the Autonomous Communities shall notify the Ministry of Agriculture, Fish and Food of the laboratories referred to in the previous paragraph or of any modifications to them so that the list may be published at least on the departmental website for information purposes.
 Where a laboratory serves at the same time as an Autonomous Community's official laboratory and participates in the own-check programme, it must notify the relevant competent authority or authorities and ensure that the two activities are managed separately, and is subject to monitoring and periodic inspection by the competent authority to check that these are separate.
 If it fails to notify the authorities, or cannot guarantee that the activities are kept separate, it cannot operate as an official laboratory.
 The results obtained by authorised laboratories for both official monitoring and own checks shall be valid and applicable throughout the country.
 Laboratories must reject samples which do not meet the requirements specified in this programme.

-10. The analytical methods used for the detection of the target Salmonella serovars is the one defined in Part 3.2 of the Annex of Regulation (EU) No 200/2010 i.e. Amendment 1 of EN/ISO 6579-2002/Amd1:2007.
-'Microbiology of food and animal feeding stuffs - Horizontal method for the detection of Salmonella spp. -- Amendment 1: Annex D: Detection of Salmonella spp. in animal faeces and in environmental samples from the primary production stage'.

-Serotyping is performed following the Kaufman-White-Le Minor scheme.
+10.The analytical methods used for the detection of the target Salmonella serovars is the one defined in Part 3.2 of the Annex of Regulation (EU) No 200/2012 i.e. Amendment 1 of EN/ISO 6579-2002/Amdl:2007.
+'Microbiology offood and animal feeding stuffs - Horizontal method for the detection of Salmonella spp. - Amendment 1: Annex D: Detection of Salmonella spp. in animal faeces and in environmental samples from the primary production stage'.
+Serotyping is performed following the Kauffman-White-Le Minor scheme.
+For samples taken on behalf of the FBO alternative methods may be used if validated in accordance with the most recent version of EN/IS016140.